 ERI is our Network’s very own Non-Governmental Organisation, based in Geneva, promoting advocacy, human rights and social justice across the Network.
 Through ERI we have the opportunity to speak out about the causes that matter to us.
 They are the vehicle which allows our students to become changemakers.

-At St Ambrose College we support the work of ERI at the UN Human Rights Council by:
+At Saint Ambrose College we support the work of ERI at the UN Human Rights Council by:

 - Establishing a student-led ERI Group to promote social justice action in school